isomerpages/govtech-stp/_hong-kong/00b-atb-visitSG-FAQ.md

 #### 1. When can visitors start applying for an ATP?

-Visitors can apply for an ATP from [Date], XXXXhrs, Singapore time (GMT +8), for entry into Singapore on or after [Date].
+Visitors can apply for an ATP from 22 April 2021, 1130hrs, Singapore time (GMT +8), for entry into Singapore on or after 19 May 2021.

 #### 2. How can visitors apply for an ATP?

 Applications for the ATP can be made between 7 and 30 calendar days prior to the intended date of entry into Singapore.

-For example, visitors who intend to enter Singapore on [Date] must apply for an ATP between [Date] and [Date].
+For example, visitors who intend to enter Singapore on 31 May 2021 must apply for an ATP between 1 May 2021 and 24 May 2021.

 #### 3. How long will it take for an ATP application to be processed?